Supply Driven — best recovery potential

 Strengths

-- Highest 40-year median ending elevation of any plan we evaluated (3,669 ft).
-Under normal-to-good draws, the lake recovers strongly.
+- Highest 40-year median ending elevation of any plan we tested (3,678 ft).
+In normal-to-good years, the lake recovers strongly.

 - Simple rule.
-Easier to explain, audit, and defend than multi-tier or dual-indicator schemes.
+Easier to explain, check, and defend than multi-tier or two-signal plans.

-- Tracks the actual supply — so in dry decades it automatically tightens releases, while in wet decades it lets the system breathe.
+- Follows the actual supply.
+In dry decades it tightens releases on its own.
+In wet decades it lets the system breathe.

 Weaknesses

-- 4.7 MAF/yr minimum release floor can force water out of Powell even in consecutive dry years where releases should arguably be lower.
-This drags the worst-case (p10) floor to 3,470 ft — below minimum power pool.
+- The 4.7 MAF/yr minimum release floor can force water out of Powell in back-to-back dry years when releases should arguably be lower.
+This drags the worst 10% floor down to 3,433 ft — well below the 3,490 ft minimum power pool.

-- The 4.7 MAF floor is a political commitment to Lower Basin minimum deliveries, not a hydrological necessity.
-It is the reason this plan grades B rather than A.
+- The 4.7 MAF floor is a political promise to Lower Basin users, not a water-science need.
+It is the reason this plan only earns a B at 10 years.

-- Large year-to-year variability in releases.
-Downstream users have to manage around fluctuating deliveries, which creates its own costs.
+- Releases swing a lot from year to year.
+Downstream users have to plan around changing deliveries, which has its own costs.

 Verdict

-See all plans compared in the head-to-head verdict, or read about why the real problem isn't drought — it's math.
+See all plans side by side in the head-to-head verdict, or read about why the real problem isn't drought — it's math.